Monterey Personal Injury Lawyers

 As the plaintiff (injury victim) in a personal injury case, the burden falls on you and your Monterey personal injury lawyers to prove your case.
 This means proving not just that the other party was negligent but that their negligence is both the factual and legal cause of your injury, as well as proving the extent of the damage they caused you.

 If settling outside of court, you have to prove the elements above to the other party’s insurance company.
 If litigating in court, you have to show concrete evidence to a judge and jury.
-It takes knowledge of the law and legal process, effective communication, negotiation, litigation skills, and the determination and resources to win a case.
+It takes knowledge of the law and the claims process, effective communication, negotiation, litigation skills, and the determination and resources to handle a case.

 Proving Negligence For Your Personal Injury Case

 What evidence do you need to prove your case effectively?
-Depending on the circumstances that caused your injuries, some of the evidence you need to present include:
+Depending on the circumstances that caused your injuries, some of the evidence you need to present includes:

-- An incident report prepared by a business owner where an accident like a slip-and-fall happened
+- An incident report prepared by a business owner where an accident, such as a slip-and-fall, happened.

-- Surveillance camera video, traffic cam footage, video from bystanders
+- Surveillance camera video, traffic cam footage, or videos from bystanders.

-- Professional opinion from doctors or expert witnesses to validate your claims
+- Professional opinion from doctors or expert witnesses to validate your claim.

-All these types of evidence can be gathered and analyzed by our Monterey personal injury lawyers to help pinpoint the person responsible for your accident and injuries.
+All these types of evidence can be gathered and analyzed by our Monterey personal injury lawyers to help pinpoint the person who may be responsible for your accident and injuries.

 How Long Will It Take To Process My Personal Injury Claim?